web-platform-tests/wpt/html/semantics/forms/the-fieldset-element/accessibility/README.md

-To run these tests, open the browser's developer tools and navigate to the Accessibility pane (may need to activate it in Settings), or use an OS-level accessibility inspector, and verify that the accessible name matches the expected accessible name.
+To run these tests, open the browser's developer tools and navigate to the Accessibility pane (may need to activate it in Settings), or use an OS-level accessibility inspector, and verify that the accessible name/role matches the expected accessible name/role.

 The following issue discusses ways to automate these tests: